 Readopt with amendment and renumber Ed 306.16 and Ed 306.17, effective 3-27-14 (Document #10556), as Ed 306.13 and Ed 306.14 to read as follows:

 Ed 306.13 Professional Development.

-The local school board shall require that schools shall comply with the professional development requirements enumerated in Ed 513.
+(a) The local school board shall require that schools comply with the professional development requirements enumerated in Ed 513.

+(b) The school administration shall require that:

+(1) Each certified educator’s individual professional development plan required under Ed 513.03 is aligned with the professional development master plan; and

+(2) The professional development activities included in the professional development master plan are designed to improve professional knowledge, as measured in its success in meeting students’ needs and improving students’ learning.

 Ed 306.14 Student-Educator Ratios.